David Alan Carter's

 • MDY - SPDR S&P Midcap 400 ETF

-• VGK - Vanguard FTSE Europe ETF
+• VEU - Vanguard FTSE All-World ex-US ETF

 Our Sector (and Hedge) Candidates